ajh/safit/README.md

 ## notify

     $ safit notify MESSAGE

 This will send MESSAGE to growl.

     $ long_running_job.sh; safit notify done

 This will send "done" to growl when long_running_job.sh is done.

 ## exec

     $ safit exec sleep 5

-this will send a notification when the `/bin/sleep` command is finished.
+This will send a notification when the `/bin/sleep` command is finished.

 # Config